-Evidence from our results and the other studies discussed above suggest that hydrocarbon generation in source rocks may not be limited by the hydrogen content of source kerogen.
+Evidence from our results and the other studies discussed above suggest that hydrocarbon generation in source rocks may not be limited by the organic hydrogen content of source rocks.
 Hence, if H availability is not limiting, and water participates in the formation of hydrocarbons, the upper bound on the amount of hydrocarbons that can be generated is the availability of water to petroleum-generating reactions up to the point of TOC exhaustion.
 This has been repeatedly suggested by several authors in years past (Lewan, 1992; Helgeson et al., 1993, 2009; Price, 1994, 2001; Seewald, 1994, 2003).
-If correct, kinetic models of petroleum formation employed in basin modeling that limit hydrocarbon yields based on HI values (Tissot et al., 1987; Tissot, 2003; Hantschel and Kauerauf, 2009) may significantly underpredict the true natural gas resource potential in many of the world's sedimentary basins (Fig. 8).
+If correct, kinetic models of petroleum formation employed in basin modeling that limit hydrocarbon yields based on HI values (Tissot et al., 1987; Tissot, 2003; Hantschel and Kauerauf, 2009) may significantly underpredict the true natural gas resource potential in many of the world's sedimentary basins (Fig. 7).

+Chemical kinetic models employed in the upstream oil and gas industry for exploration purposes invariably use simple, pseudo-first-order reactions.
+Many parallel reactions may be simulated at once to simulate different classes of kerogen or petroleum breakdown products; however, all reactions are, without exception, pseudo-first-order in the mass of remaining precursor.
+However, as noted in Xie et al. (2022), the rate coefficients of these notionally unimolecular reactions can be pressure-dependent, because a third-body collision may be required to remove excess energy from the excited intermediates.
+Therefore, an algorithmic reaction mechanism generator (RMG; Allen et al., 2012)—operating from a database of elementary reaction kinetics—may be used to determine the important reactions involved in the breakdown of kerogen and petroleum, and to estimate their rate coefficients under typical subsurface pressure & temperature conditions in active source rocks.
+Furthermore, water is almost invariably excluded as a reactant from computational studies of the thermal decomposition of organic matter because of the computational burden involved.
+Examples include Class (2015) and Gao (2016) wherein geological oil-to-gas cracking was studied by using RMG to simulate individual radical reactions involved in the pyrolysis of model organic compounds under dry (water-absent) conditions.
+Very recent developments in RMG now allow it to handle gas- and liquid-phase heterogeneous reactions (Liu et al., 2021).
+In the future it may therefore be possible to extend the aforementioned studies on pyrolysis of model compounds to include H2O as a reactant.

 Several important differences between experimental hydrothermal pyrolysis of source rock powder and maturation of source rocks in nature bear discussing.
 Most obviously, laboratory experiments substitute higher temperatures to permit hydrocarbons to be generated within much shorter timescales than in nature.
 Hence, for extrapolation from laboratory to geologic conditions, it is implicitly assumed that the same chemical reactions occur in the same proportions at high and low temperatures.
 Experiments indicate that this is not often the case, particularly for individual compositional groups (Snowdon, 1979; Ungerer and Pelet, 1987; Dieckmann et al., 2000; Schenk and Dieckmann, 2004).
 Results of experimental studies, including this one, must be interpreted with this in mind.